Creating The Essential Social Media Toolbox for 2019

 Get more tools

 Finally, when it comes to finding new tools for social media and more, AppSumo is a great resource.
 Truth be told, it’s actually where I first learned about Stencil, Quuu, and other great platforms.
-You can think of AppSumo almost as a Groupon for business tools, offering discounted service subscription, e-courses, and of course apps on a daily basis.
+You can think of AppSumo almost as a Groupon for business tools, offering discounted service subscriptions, e-courses, and of course apps on a daily basis.
 As I can tell you from experience, it’s a site worth keeping an eye on.

 Also published on Medium.